simonkaufmann/simonkaufmann.github.io/about.md

 at [The University of Edinburgh](https://www.ed.ac.uk/informatics) in Scotland.
 At the moment I am on exchange in California at UC [San Diego](https://ucsd.edu/).

 In the past I've worked at [several](https://www.aceso.no/) [startups](http://www.list-engineering.at/), creating software and designing electronics.
-This summer I spent programming for an internship at [Cambridge Consultants](https://www.cambridgeconsultants.com/home) as software engineer and learned a lot about web development, continuous integration and docker.
+This summer I spent programming for an internship at [Cambridge Consultants](https://www.cambridgeconsultants.com/home), a technical consultancy with focus on medical, industrial and wireless technology.

 Whenever possible you'll find me using Linux and C. It's just the best for all the exciting low level stuff.
 However, these days web stuff got also quite cool